Arcangela Tarabotti: Correspondence and peers

 Some historians argue that Tarabotti's published Letters reveal a "wide-ranging and powerful set of correspondents that included leading cultural and political figures from throughout Northern Italy and into France."
 Indeed, Tarabotti corresponded with a range of people, from subversive scientists to well known writers.
 Tarabotti was the only woman writer in Venice ever documented to have a relationship and correspondences with—as well as enjoy the patronage of—Giovanni Francesco Loredan, founder of the Incogniti literary society, and boasts in her Letters of correspondence with many other members of the Venetian elite.
 Tarabotti also corresponded and exchanged her work with Francesco Pona, a subversive author of various erotic novels and deliberately anticlerical works; with Father Angelico Aprosio, an elite scholar from Ventimiglia; with a "fugitive Carthusian monk" whose works also criticized forced monachization and mistreatment of women in the cloister; with Giovanni Francesco Busenello, a successful Italian lawyer, a prolific poet, and an acclaimed librettist; and with Count Pier Paolo Bissari of Vicenza, another writer whose works range from prose, to poetry, to libretti.
 Possibly after Tarabotti's Letters was published, she began a correspondence with Ismaël Bullialdus, a prominent astronomer and mathematician, whom she had met when he was in Venice visiting the French Ambassador and his wife in 1645-1646.

-Her letters situate Tarabotti in a scholarly community of writers, scientists, and other important political and cultural figures, wherein her presence as a woman was unique and hard won.
-Her published correspondence also made clear her unyielding resolve to circulate her works and spread her political messages.
-Indeed, especially in the case of Paternal Tyranny—the text that many historians say was her most prized and maybe most politically subversive work—Letters reveals an ongoing, highly strategic, and often disappointing if impressive saga of requests for patronage and editorial help.
+Her letters situate Tarabotti within a community of writers, scientists, and political and cultural figures, in which she was one of few women.
+Her published correspondence documents her efforts to circulate her works and disseminate her political messages.
+In the case of Paternal Tyranny, which a number of historians consider her most significant and politically subversive work, the letters record repeated requests for patronage and editorial assistance, many of which were unsuccessful.

 The correspondence between Tarabotti and Ismaël Bullialdus was the avenue of publishing for Tarabotti's works La tirannia paterna.La semplicita` ingannata, otherwise known as Paternal Tyranny or Innocent Deceived was published in 1654 posthumously.
 Tarabotti and Bullialdus' correspondence broadens our understanding of social notions of the time including female participation and male-female collaboration.
 The correspondence also strengthens our view of Ismaël Bullialdus, who was an avid defender of Galileo and an advocate for scientific truths, but also displays social activism in helping Tarabotti to publish her works which would disseminate word of injustice involving the patriarchal system, which lead to her forced indoctrination into the church.